hubmapconsortium/neo4j-docker/README.md

 /usr/src/app/neo4j/bin/neo4j-admin set-initial-password 1234
 ````

+## Configure CPU and memory resource constraints

+Based on the CPU and memory limits on the deployment server, you may need to change the default resource constrainets specified int the `docker-compose` yaml file.

 ## Build docker image and spin up the neo4j container

-We'll describe the steps with `dev` version:
+We'll describe the steps with DEV deployment:

 ````
 sudo chmod +x neo4j-docker.sh